chiehpower/Pytorch/README.md

 If you can manipulate both deep learning frameworks, you will not be restricted in one of frameworks.

+## Installation
+You can follow my [installing steps](https://github.com/chiehpower/Installation/tree/master/Pytorch), but it is not for normal users.

 ## Folder List

 - Practice_from_Website